Shynixn/BlockBall/docs/wiki/docs/api.md

-# Api
+# Developer API

-BlockBall offers a Developer Api, however it is not published to Maven Central or any other distribution system yet.
+BlockBall provides a comprehensive API for developers to integrate with the plugin programmatically.

+!!! warning "Installation Required"
-You need to directly reference the BlockBall.jar file.
+    The API is not published to Maven Central.
+You must reference the BlockBall.jar file directly in your project.

+---

-## Usage
+## 🚀 Quick Setup

+### 1. Plugin Dependency

-Add a dependency in your plugin.yml
+Add BlockBall as a soft dependency in your `plugin.yml`:

 ```yaml
 softdepend: [ BlockBall ]
 ```

-Take a look at the following example:
+### 2. Basic Usage

+Access BlockBall services through Bukkit's ServiceManager:

 ```java
 public class YourPlugin extends JavaPlugin {
     @Override